pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newfeature/newfeature_requests.rst

 -------

 #.
 New feature requests should be reported from `Pardus Bugzilla`_.
 See `How do I propose a new feature that I do not contribute?`_
 #.
-New feature requests are reviewed by Release management group after feature request deadline.
+New feature requests are reviewed by Release team after feature request deadline.

 New Feature reported from Bugzilla